 In Tropico 6, you don’t have to worry about building resources, such as stone, wood or metal, as you would in games like The Settlers or Age of Empires.
 As long as you can pay for it (or at least so it doesn’t go over your 10k overdraft), you can build it.
 I’m thankful that those resources aren’t something you need to worry about as there are countless other things which will be on your mind instead, such as; have I got enough sugar plantations to supply the brewery, why are my little subjects so unhappy, how can I make more food and, why are the people rioting when all I did was kill their leader??

 This is why it’s technically a resource management game – your time is spent mainly trying to appease the people who live on the island whilst also ensuring you have adequate excess materials and food to sell in order to keep things profitable.
 Checking one of the many resources for information on how you’re doing is only a small part of successfully running the land – every action has a consequence and sometimes pandering for one particular faction, or siding with a world leader which the others don’t approve of, could result in riots and war.
-It’s a game which is easy to play yet very hard to master – especially if you’re new to these types of games.
+It’s a game that is easy to play yet very hard to master – especially if you’re new to these types of games.

 On a side note, if you haven’t played a Tropico game before, be sure to play the tutorial in its entirety – it can be quite overwhelming and confusing if you don’t.
 However, not everything is taught within the tutorial, so be open to learning new things as you play on your own as well.